 What fees, if any, are associated with these loans?

-For student loans disbursed on or after October 1, 2019, an origination fee of 1.057% of the total loan will be assessed and automatically deducted.
-For PLUS loans disbursed prior to October 1, 2019, an origination fee of 4.228% will be assessed and automatically deducted.
-The origination fees are not expected to change for the 2022-2023 award year.
+For student loans disbursed on or after October 1, 2020 and before October 1, 2024, an origination fee of 1.057% of the total loan will be assessed and automatically deducted.
+For PLUS loans disbursed on or after October 1, 2020 and before October 1, 2024, an origination fee of 4.228% will be assessed and automatically deducted.
 The net disbursement will reflect these fees; therefore, the amount credited to the student’s account will be less than the loan amount.
 This fee is determined by the U.S. Department of Education.

 How do I apply for a Federal Direct Student loan?